Saraiva-Educacao/survey-monkey-api-python/README.md

 # survey-monkey-api-python

-Script to ingest Survey Monkey (SM) data and save tables in JSON files. <br>
+Script to ingest Survey Monkey (SM) data and save tables in JSON files in local directory. <br>
 For more information about the API endpoints of SM, please refer to [documentation](https://developer.surveymonkey.com/api/v3/).